 All assignments are due on the days listed on the syllabus calendar.
-Late assignments (no matter the reason) will not be accepted.
+Late assignments (see above) will not be accepted.
 If, for some odd reason, the calendar must be changed, then it will be noted in class.

 Research Paper

 All essays are due on the dates on the course calendar.
 No final draft of an essay will be accepted without its planning work and rough draft.